markusait/ltblockchat/README.md

 # LotionTendermintBlockchat

-this is a simple chatapp based on lotion and awesome tendermint
+this is a simple chatapp based on lotion anwd awesome tendermint

 it is mostly based on this repo: https://github.com/devslopes/blockchat